Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step5.md

-In this step we’ll write time series data to the database using both the CLI and the UI.
+In this step, we’ll write data to the database using both the CLI and the UI.
 InfluxDB supports multiple file formats.
-For this example, we will be using Line Protocol (LP), a text-based format that contain one data point per line.
+For this example, we will be using Line Protocol (LP), a text-based format that contains one data point per line.
 The typical syntax of a LP data point looks like this:

 ```
 measurementName,tagKey=tagValue fieldKey="fieldValue" 1465839830100400200